MirkMart/Lab_CompGeno/6_GenomeAnnotation/README.md

 4. Align the de - novo assembled transctiptome to the genome - based predicted one.

-For simiplicity we will just take a look at some
-    statistics…
+To print sumamry statistics:

     agat_sp_statistics.pl #script for summary statistic, it will take some minutes to run

-…and Busco, you should already know how to run it.
+For Busco you should already know how to run it.

+/home/PERSONALE/jacopo.martelossi2/scripts/AED_cdf_generator.pl : script for summarize cumulative distribution of AED values.

+/home/PERSONALE/jacopo.martelossi2/scripts/quality_filter.perl : script for filter gene models based on AED values.

 -----